buildkite/agent-stack-k8s/README.md

 ### Agent token

-The buildkite agent token can be found here for your GitHub organization. https://buildkite.com/organizations/~/agents
+Your Buildkite agent token can be found here: https://buildkite.com/organizations/~/agents

 Paste that value into the space labeled "PASTE_AGENT_TOKEN_HERE" in `/k8s/overlays/my-stackname`